 Draw different shapes on image using Python OpenCV

 How to convert MySQL query result to JSON in Python

-How to display data from MongoDB in HTML table using Python
+How to fetch data from mongodb using python

 CRUD operations in Python using MongoDB connector